Who we are

 Steve Meyrick

-• Steve was elected in October 2022.
-Steve is a 57-year-old orchardist who has lived in and breathed Greytown his entire life.
-He has volunteered with the Greytown Volunteer Fire Brigade for 32 years and recently stepped down from the role of Fire Chief.
+Steve was elected in October 2022.
+Steve is a Greytown orchardist who has lived in and breathed Greytown his entire life.
+He has volunteered with the Greytown Volunteer Fire Brigade for 35 years and held the role of Fire Chief for eight years stepping down in 2023.

-His family-owned orchard – which he has managed for over 25 years – has flourished under his management compared to the many that once thrived in our district and have now disappeared.
+His family-owned orchard – which he has managed for almost 30 years – has flourished under his management compared to the many that once thrived in our district and have now disappeared.

 Steve is a very passionate Greytown resident and is always looking out for his community.